- Wyoming does not maintain a list of eligible surplus lines insurers.

 - Insurance coverages available for export in Wyoming include: liquor dealers liability, lawyers professional liability, accountants professional liability, architects and engineers professional liability, and pension and welfare fund fiduciary responsibility insurance.

-- Broker must ascertain financial condition and compliance with trust requirements before placing insurance with that insurer.
+- Broker must ascertain financial condition and compliance with eligibility requirements before placing insurance with a non-admitted insurer (W.S. § 26-11-107).

-- Any insurance contract procured and delivered as a surplus lines coverage pursuant to this chapter shall have stamped or printed upon it, in at least ten (10) point bold type font, the name and address of the surplus line broker who procured the coverage, and the following:“This insurance contract is issued pursuant to the Wyoming Insurance Laws by an insurer neither licensed by nor under the jurisdiction of the Wyoming Insurance Department.”
+- Any insurance contract procured and delivered as a surplus lines coverage pursuant to this chapter shall have stamped or printed upon it, in at least ten (10) point bold type font, the name and address of the surplus line broker who procured the coverage, and the following:“This insurance contract is issued pursuant to the Wyoming Insurance Laws by an insurer neither licensed by nor under the jurisdiction of the Wyoming Insurance Department.
+In the event of insolvency of the surplus lines insurer, losses will not be paid by the Wyoming Insurance Guaranty Association.”